anvetsu/reo/README.md

 can be imported and analyzed using a simple functional language.

 The environment exposes a command-line REPL, so `Motto` can be used as a simple desktop tool for data analysis.
-There is also a HTTP API that enable `Motto` to serve as the distributed compute infrastructure for complex, high-scale analytics.
+There is also a REST HTTP API enabling `Motto` to serve as the distributed compute infrastructure for complex, high-scale analytics.

 `Motto` is in the early stages of development.
 Make sure you have JDK 10 or later installed.